 - Chausie – Asian jungle cat and domestic cat

-The raccoon is a nocturnal mammal from the Procyonidae taxonomic family whereas the Maine Coon cat belongs to Felidae family.
+The raccoon is a nocturnal mammal from the Procyonidae taxonomic family whereas the Maine Coon cat belongs to the Felidae family.

-The mechanism of reproductive isolation is what keeps species distinct.
-If any two species ever produce offspring they either don’t survive or are always infertile because of their mismatched chromosomes.
+The mechanism of reproductive isolation keeps species distinct.
+If two different species do ever manage to produce offspring they either don’t survive or are always infertile because of their mismatched chromosomes.

 The Origin of the Maine Coon

-1. Captain Coon’s cats
+1. Maine Coons descended from Captain Coon’s cats

-On theory is that a sea captain named Coon had longhaired tabby cats aboard his ship.
+One theory is that a sea captain named Coon had longhaired tabby cats aboard his ship.
 He regularly stopped off at Maine and his cats roamed freely, mating with the local shorthaired cats.

 The resultant crossbreeds from these couplings became known as Coon’s cats and were popular with local farmers because of their sociable natures.
 They were bred to become the Maine Coons we know and love today.

-2. Marie Antoinette’s cats
+2. Maine Coons are related to Marie Antoinette’s cats

 In the late 18th Century at the time of the French revolution, Marie Antoinette is believed to have placed her treasured Turkish Angora cats aboard a ship heading for Maine with the plan to follow them soon after.